 * Click here for rating key

-Athens Pizza Restaurant Review: Greek immigrants John and Asiemoula Papadopoulos opened their first Athens Pizza in 1966 in Connecticut, and then this location in 1977.
-John passed away in 2002, but Asiemoula continues on with son Sandy.
-There’s much more than Greek pizza here, as the menu also offers family-style dishes.
+Athens Pizza Restaurant Review: John and Asiemoula Papadopoulos from Greece opened their first Athens Pizza in 1966 in Connecticut, and this location in 1977.
+John passed away in 2002, but son Sandy now keeps faith with what his parents founded.
+The interior of this unpretentious spot attempts to suggest classic Greek/Mediterranean colors and textures.
+Despite the name, you'll find much more than Greek pizza here, as the menu also offers family-style dishes.
 However, the specialty pizzas are first-rate, especially the Santorini with its feta cheese, kalamata olives and sun-dried tomatoes.
-Start dinner with the calamari or the spanakopita.
-Try one of the soups, especially the fassolada, a white bean version with garlic and slightly crunchy carrots, or the avgolemono.
-For more substantial fare, look to the pastitsio (Greek mac ‘n’ cheese with meat) and moussaka (layered eggplant-meat casserole), the chicken and the lamb, which is completely cooked, so you won't find it sporting a rosy color.
+Start dinner with one of the really good homemade soups; we especially like the fassolada, a white bean version with garlic and slightly crunchy carrots, and the avgolemono.
+Daily specials include perennial favorites pastitsio (Greek mac ‘n’ cheese with meat) and moussaka (layered eggplant-meat casserole), the chicken and the lamb, which is completely cooked, so you won't find it sporting a rosy color.
 Finish with a classic Greek sweet, such as galaktoboureko, a slice of custard-filled phyllo served in a portion ample for sharing.
-Some Greek wines are offered on the wine list.
+The wine list offers some Greek selections.
+While there's no private room per se, a semi-private space at the back of the restaurant is able to accommodate large parties.